samyilin/dotfiles/README.md

 # README

 This is my dotfile.
-Usable both as a standalone Git repository or work in a Docker environment as a development container.
+Usable both as a standalone Git repository or work in a Docker environment.

-This repo has 3 purposes:
+This repo has 2 purposes:

 1. This is my personal dotfile.
 I do try to make it as distro/OS-agnostic as possible though.

-2. To force myself to learn shell programming, tmux configuration, etc.

-3. To be able to run development container(s).
+2. To be able to run development container(s).
+This is not a priority.

 ## Design Principles

 1. Do not overwrite existing configuration.
 This is a common scenario in Linux/MacOS environments:

-   1. Various configurations are already there when personal configuration begins.
-Some systems would create .bashrc in your home directory automatically.
+   1. Various configurations are already present when you start to configure.

-   2. Programs love to spew lines to .bashrc or .profile, so they cannot be assumed to be static.

 2. Leave shell config for programs to abuse.
-These are copied to home directory rather than linked.
+These are soured rather than linked.

 3. Use links for customizations that are not related to application abuse.